ewquon/coupling-manual/README.md

 # coupling-manual

-Documentation for Mesoscale-to-Microscale Coupling (MMC) capabilities, hosted on readthedocs.io
+Documentation for Mesoscale-to-Microscale Coupling (MMC) capabilities, hosted on readthedocs.io, and examples of how to use the tools that have been developed.